alan-turing-institute/autoemulate/paper/paper.md

 # Pipeline

-The minimal input for AutoEmulate are X, y, where X is a 2D array (e.g. numpy-array, Pandas DataFrame) containing one simulation parameter per column and their values in rows, and y is an array containing the corresponding simulation outputs, where y can be either single or multi-output.
-After a dataset X, y has been constructed by evaluating the original simulation, we can create an emulator with AutoEmulate in just three lines of code:
+The inputs for AutoEmulate are X and y, where X is a 2D array (e.g. numpy-array, Pandas DataFrame) containing one simulation parameter per column and their values in rows, and y is an array containing the corresponding simulation outputs.
+A dataset X, y is usually constructed by sampling input parameters X using Latin Hypercube Sampling (McKay et al., 1979) and evaluating the simulation on these inputs to obtain outputs y.
+With X and y, we can create an emulator with AutoEmulate in just a few lines of code.

 ```python
 from autoemulate.compare import AutoEmulate